 We have consistently heard from customers over the years (and likely from some of you!) that they’re frustrated by the fact that Excel automatically converts data to specific formats.
 They have expressed a desire for more control over data conversions.

-While we aren’t changing Excel defaults, we are giving you the ability to disable specific types of automatic data conversions as needed.
+We are now giving you the ability to change Excel’s default behavior and disable specific types of automatic data conversions as needed.
 This way, you won’t need to worry about your data being converted to a format that you didn’t want and weren’t expecting.

 How it works